 Men's Basketball Preseason Report No. 5

-STATESBORO, Ga. --- The Georgia Southern men’s basketball team enter their final week of preseason practice in preparation for their season opener on Monday.
+STATESBORO, Ga. --- The Georgia Southern men’s basketball team enters its final week of preseason practice Monday in preparation for the season opener Nov.
+12 at Florida State.

 - Category: Men's Basketball

 - Published on Monday, 05 November 2007 00:08